2004-okari/REACT_SOLO_CAPSTONE/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for giving me all the necessary knowledge i need to make this project.
+I would also like to thank Behance especially Nelson Sakwa for the great design.
+All the best!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>